UmbraResonance/Blue_Team_Hunting_Field_Notes/README.md

 2.  **Detection-as-Code:** Moving from manual hunting queries to automated detection rules to prevent recurrence.
 3.  **Strict SOPs:** Standardized templates to ensure findings are recorded with legal and forensic precision (Chain of Custody).
 4.  **Engineering-First Approach:** Detections are not just "queries"; they follow a strict Detection Development Lifecycle (DDLC) to ensure quality, vendor-neutrality, and verifiable results.
 5.  **First-Principles Thinking:** Operational commands (01, 06) are backed by deep OS internals knowledge (08).
-We don't just run queries; we understand how the kernel generates the artifacts (e.g., Access Tokens, SACLs).
+We don't just run queries; we understand how the OS generates the artifacts (e.g., how EPROCESS/VAD structures expose DKOM evasion, or why Kerberos delegation misconfigurations enable RBCD attacks).
+6.  **Layered Cross-Reference:** Malware TTPs (04) are explicitly anchored to OS internals (08) — e.g., Process Hollowing references VAD tree mechanics, and COM Hijacking references RPCSS architecture.
-6.  **Force Multiplication:** Codifying manual tradecraft and research (01-08) into automated, reusable modules (09) to ensure defense operates at machine speed.
+7.  **Force Multiplication:** Codifying manual tradecraft and research (01-08) into automated, reusable modules (09) to ensure defense operates at machine speed.

 ---